 The new findings, published in the journal Psychological Science, showed that not a lot has changed over time.
 In most cultures, women still care more about financial security than men and still often prefer an older partner, whereas men place more importance on good looks than women and still prefer younger women.

-Read the whole story: Times LiveMore of our Members in the Media >
+Read the whole story (subscription may be required): Times LiveMore of our Members in the Media >